FatjonZOGAJ/Keyword-Extractor/README.md

 ## Project structure & How to
 * src/settings_configuration.py

-Contains all the necessary parameters/information to try out and test this project.
+Contains all the necessary parameters which were changed/finetuned and information to try out and test this project.
 To run a short demo showing a short visualization and analysis on the test dataset (testTweet-keyword.txt) simply run the main method after setting the directory in line 4 of settings_configuration.py.
 A prerequisite for this is, that there exists a pre-trained model to load (see parameters MODEL_ITERATIONS_VERSION, date_folder).
+To try it out with my pretrained model, copy this folder ([OneDrive Link](https://1drv.ms/u/s!ApPEwo6udEbQhe0K-FGEXV49RM4z8w?e=o0Lpdo)) into the /models directory.

 ### Some of the parameters which can be tried out are as follows.
 * TRAIN: defines if we start training or start testing our model